parmentelat/apssh/README.md

 ## Users and keys

 ### Running under a different user
-use ` --user` to specify a specific username globally; or give a specific user on a given hostname with `@`
+use `-l` or `--login` to specify a specific username globally; or give a specific user on a given hostname with `@`
   * so e.g. to run as `user` on `host1`, but as `root` on `host2` and `host3`

 ```
-$ apssh -u root -t user@host1 -t host2 -t host3 -- true
+$ apssh -l root -t user@host1 -t host2 -t host3 -- true
 ```

 ### Keys